childsb/glusterfs-hadoop-docs/Configuration.markdown

 ** Specialized Gluster Volume Mount **

 Mount the Gluster volume to /mnt/glusterfs on every node within the trusted storage pool.
 Please note that this is a specialized mount command that sets the attribute and entry timeouts to zero.
-This is also required for namespace consistency it is recommended that you take measures to ensure the mount is persisted upon reboot.
+This is also required for namespace consistency in highly parallel environments.
+It is recommended that you take measures to ensure the mount is persisted upon reboot.

 glusterfs --attribute-timeout=0 --entry-timeout=0 --volfile-id=/HadoopVol --volfile-server=<HOST_NAME> /mnt/glusterfs